AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

   * The preview tier is comprised of a single preview node.
 This used for quality assurance of content before publishing to the publish tier.

   * The publish tier is comprised of two or more nodes within a single publish farm.

     * The nodes can operate independently from each other.

     * Each node consists of an AEM publisher and a web server equipped with the AEM Dispatcher module.

     * It scales automatically with site traffic needs.

     * By default there is a single publish farm in the primary region, however [additional publish regions](/help/operations/additional-publish-regions.md) may be licensed.

     * End users, or site visitors, visit the website via the AEM Publish Service.

+  * Edge Delivery Services are part of Adobe Experience Manager and as such, Edge Delivery and AEM Sites can co-exist on the same domain.
+This is a common use case for larger websites.
+Content from Edge Delivery can easily be consumed in your AEM Sites pages and vice versa.

 * For AEM Assets as a Cloud Service: